Ten Tips: These Things shouldn't be in a Furnished Flat

 How should landlords furnish the bedroom of an apartment to be rented out on a temporary basis?
 The question sounds obvious - there needs to be a bed.
 But in reality there are more factors to consider.
 Which frame size and mattress is ideal?
 How can you take hygienic precautions for bedding?
 Is there space for a desk in the room - and how should you decorate?
 Keep in mind that the bedroom should be the most comfortable and relaxing space in the apartment.
 With our seven tips, you can make it a sanctuary for your tenants - and meet all the practical requirements.

-Equipping a furnished temporary Apartment: 8 Tips for the Kitchen
+8 Tips for the Kitchen in a furnished Apartment

 Equipping a temporary apartment needs to be thought through with the costs of the kitchen in mind as a priority, as a fitted kitchen with all the necessary appliances is usually not cheap.
 For an apartment that is rented out for limited periods, a kitchen should look good, have a long life, and be easy to maintain.
 We outline for you what tenants expect from a kitchen in temporary apartment, what you should look out for when furnishing it - and the big nonos you should avoid.